 Physical Grading : 2

 Xin chao!
 Welcome to Vietnam.
-Your adventure begins with a Welcome Meeting at 6pm on Day 1.
-Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
-If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
-We'll be happy to book additional accommodation for you (subject to availability).
-If you're going to be late, please inform the hotel reception.
-We'll be confirming your insurance details at this meeting, so please ensure you have these to provide to your leader.
-Next head out for your first introduction to Vietnam’s lively culinary scene.
+Your adventure begins with an important welcome meeting at 6 pm.
+After your briefing, head out for your first introduction to Vietnam’s lively culinary scene.
 Stop at a family-owned restaurant and savour a bowl of noodles with an unexpected secret ingredient!
 After dinner enjoy a bia hoi.
 This foamy, light beer is made fresh each day and served in basic, open-walled ‘brew halls’.
-Take up a brightly coloured plastic chair and sip your tasty brew.
+Pull up a chair and sip your tasty brew.

-Travel by private minibus to the spectacular World Heritage-listed site of Halong Bay (approximately 4 hours).
+Travel by private vehicle to the spectacular World Heritage-listed site of Halong Bay (approximately 4 hours).
 Set sail on emerald-green waters, gliding between limestone karsts and soaking in the old-world tranquillity.
-Halong Bay is a secluded harbour with 2,000 limestone islands rising from the turquoise waters of Bac Bo Gulf.
-It spans an area of about 1,500 square kilometres and is dotted with innumerable beaches and grottos that were created over thousands of years by waves and wind.
-Visit one of the lesser known caves, then return to your vessel late in the afternoon and enjoy a delicious feast exquisitely prepared by an onboard chef.
+Halong Bay is a secluded harbour with 2000 limestone islands rising from the turquoise waters of Bac Bo Gulf.
+It spans an area of about 1500 square kilometres and is dotted with beaches and grottos created over thousands of years by waves and wind.
+Visit one of the lesser known caves, then return to your vessel late in the afternoon and enjoy a delicious feast prepared by an onboard chef.

 Hue is Vietnam’s former royal capital and its cuisine is considered by many Vietnamese as the best in the country.
 The food is influenced by its imperial heritage (small dishes and a focus on aesthetic presentation) and its strong Buddhist heritage, reflected in the high proportion of vegetarian restaurants in the area.
-On arrival, enjoy a classic breakfast of bun bo Hue, a popular Vietnamese soup containing rice vermicelli (bun) and beef (bo).
-After checking in at your hotel, embark on a tour of the city’s imperial monuments on the back of a motorbike (or in a car if you would rather).
+On arrival, enjoy a classic breakfast of bun bo Hue – a popular Vietnamese soup containing rice vermicelli (bun) and beef (bo).
+After checking in at your hotel, embark on a tour of the city’s imperial monuments on the back of a motorbike!
 Stop past Thien Mu Pagoda, an active Buddhist monastery since 1601.
 Here you'll see a car that belonged to one of the self-immolating monks of the 1963 protests.
 A dragon boat cruise on the Perfume River (approximately 40 minutes) will be followed by a special lunch stop for a vegetarian Buddhist meal at a pagoda, finishing with a visit to the royal tomb of Emperor Tu Duc.
 The evening is free for your own food adventure.
 Perhaps ask your leader for the best place to try imperial street specialties like banh hue (rice flour cakes stuffed with shrimp, pork and spices).

 Start your day with a visit to the Imperial Citadel, which includes the Forbidden Purple City.
-The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
-Head south by bus through coastal rice paddies and traverse the mountainous Hai Van Pass, to Hoi An (approximately 4 hours).
-The beautifully restored Hoi An retains the feel of centuries past, making it the sort of place that grows on you the more you explore it.
+The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric, and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
+Head south by bus through coastal rice paddies and traverse the mountainous Hai Van Pass, stopping en route to see the traditional preparation of My Quang – a Vietnamese noodle dish originating from the Quang Nam Province.
+The local expert will show you how it is made, then enjoy a tasting with your group.
+Afterwards, continue to Hoi An (approximately 4 hours, with your lunch stop).
+This beautifully restored city retains the feel of centuries past, making it the sort of place that grows on you the more you explore it.
 Take the chance to indulge in some shopping and perhaps have some clothes tailored.
 There's a great array of original paintings, handcrafted woodwork, ceramics, embroidery, lanterns and fabrics on display.
 On arrival, your leader will take you on an orientation walk around the Ancient Town.
-In the evening check out one of Hoi An's fabulous restaurants or pull up a plastic chair at a communal table alongside locals and learn how to make one of central Vietnam’s most celebrated dishes, banh xeo.
+Dinner tonight is free and your leader can recommend the best local examples of Vietnamese cuisine.

-For early risers, take the opportunity to visit the Hoi An fish markets They are at their most vibrant in the mornings.
-In the later afternoon, be welcomed into the home of a local family for lunch where you will learn to prepare My Quang (Quang noodle), a specialty of this city.
+Today is free for you to explore Hoi An at your leisure and of course your leader can recommend the best food and activities.
+For early risers, take the opportunity to visit the Hoi An fish markets – they are at their most vibrant in the mornings!
 Afterwards, if the weather's fine, perhaps hit the local beach for a swim (a great way to get there is by bicycle, which you can hire in town).
-In the evening, perhaps enjoy some seafood by the water, or jump on a boat for a barbecue feast on a nearby island.
+In the evening, you could enjoy some seafood by the water, or jump on a boat for a barbecue feast on a nearby island.

-For those who fancy an early morning cycle, join your hosts on a ride to the nearby village market, then return to Ho Chi Minh City by bus.
+For those who fancy an early morning cycle, join your hosts on a ride to the nearby village market for breakfast supplies for the group, and then enjoy a meal back at the homestay.
+Afterwards, return to Ho Chi Minh City by bus.
 The rest of your day is at your leisure.
 Perhaps sample some of the delights on offer at KOTO cafe.
 This is an inspiring initiative that helps support the area’s street kids by offering them training in hospitality.
 If you've got energy left in the evening, head out to enjoy a final Vietnamese meal with your new friends.

 |Start Date - End Date||Availability||Price|